 To request a committee letter, you need to fill out the Intent to Apply form and complete the Review My Application (RMA) form.
 You are also required to attend the two informational meetings that are offered in the fall and spring semesters and complete a 30-minute interview with members of the committee.

 After you have submitted all your information to the Texas Medical and Dental Schools Application Service (TMDSAS), please forward the email you receive from the TMDSAS stating that your application has been transmitted to schools, and attach a PDF of your application to this email.

 After submitting your application to the American Medical College Application Service (AMCAS), email Dr. Maria Cuevas a PDF of your verified application.
 You will know that your application is verified because it will have a date in the upper right corner in the Processed Date field.

 Only after we have received the verification will we write and upload your committee letter to the application service within 10 business days.
 The application service will release your committee letter to all the schools to which you are applying.

-The deadline to request a committee letter for the fall 2021 cycle is November 1, 2019.
+The deadline to request a committee letter for admission in the fall of 2023 cycle is November 15, 2022.

 Etiquette for requesting recommendation letters